 There has never been a more challenging, or more exciting time to be part of MU and to be part of bringing positive change to family life.
 Members of the MU are not all mothers, some are: single; married; parents and grandparents – there are even some men who are MU members, myself included.

-It seems fitting that I should conclude with the Mothers’ Union Prayer:
+It seems fitting that I should conclude with:

 Loving Lord,